ariboyarsky/PyWebServer/README.md

 # PyWebServer
-Simple web server built in python for a Computer Networks class.
+Simple web server with basic logging built in python for a Computer Networks class.

 To compile simply do the following:
   <code>python WebServer.py</code>